iden3/snarkjs/README.md

 ### Debugging tip

 If you a feel a command is taking longer than it should, re-run it with a `-v` or `--verbose` option to see more details about how it's progressing and where it's getting blocked.
-For example:
+For example, you can run:

 ```sh